-Perform a push up, hop forward into a deep squat position, place the hands on the floor slightly behind the butt cheeks as the legs extend and LIGHTLY tap the floor with the heels.
-Reverse the flow.
+Perform a push-up, hop forward into a deep squat position, place the hands on the floor slightly behind the butt cheeks as the legs extend and LIGHTLY tap the floor with the heels.

 #4 Lunge to Pistol Squat Flow

-This combination binds together two fundamental patterns: lunges and squats.
+This combination connects two movement patterns: lunges and squats.

 #5 Lizard Crawl + Low Scorpion

-This lizard crawl + low scorpion combination is a unique, high value sequence.
+This lizard crawl + low scorpion combination is a unique, high-value movement combination.

 There’s no beginning or end with this sequence, which makes it a great bodyweight-based cardio alternative.